-3. Priorities, Objectives and Impact Hypothesis
+3. Priorities and Objectives 2017-2020

-GPW Vision: A water-secure world where people have the capacity to safeguard sustainable access to adequate quantities of acceptable-quality water; have access to adequate and equitable sanitation in order to sustain livelihoods, human well-being and socio-economic development; ensure protection against waterborne disease and water-related disasters; and preserve ecosystems in a climate of peace and political stability.
+Vision: A water-secure world

+Where people have the capacity to safeguard sustainable access to adequate quantities of acceptable-quality water; have access to adequate and equitable sanitation in order to sustain livelihoods, human well-being and socio-economic development; ensure protection against waterborne diseases and water-related disasters; and preserve ecosystems in a climate of

-GPW Overall Mission: Contribute to ensuring availability and sustainable management of water and sanitation for all.
+To contribute to ensuring availability and sustainable management of water and sanitation for all.